metno/emep-ctm/Input.rst

-The first two columns in the files represent the country code (http://www.emep.int/grid/country_numbers.txt), the second column represents the sector (http://webdab.emep.int/sectors.html).
+The first two columns in the files represent the country code (http://www.emep.int/grid/country_numbers.txt), the second column represents an index that can be referenced by the sector definion.
+(Orginally this index correspond to a SNAP sector).
 In the monthly files, the 12 consecutive columns represent the time factors corresponding to the months of the year.
 In the daily files there are 7 consecutive columns representing the time factor for each day of the week.